dbt-labs/docs.getdbt.com/website/docs/faqs/project/exclude-table-from-freshness.md

 ---
 title: How do I exclude a table from a freshness snapshot?
-Description: “Use null to exclude a table from a freshness snapshot”
+Description: "Use null to exclude a table from a freshness snapshot"
-sidebar_label: ‘Exclude a table from freshness snapshot ’
+sidebar_label: 'Exclude a table from freshness snapshot '
 id: exclude-table-from-freshness

 ---